 In 1840 the Treaty of Waitangi acknowledged that British subjects were already in New Zealand.
 Implicit in Māori agreement to the treaty was that more immigrants would come from the United Kingdom, Europe and Australia.
 Some Māori have argued that their ancestors agreed to allow immigration only from the countries named in the preamble to the treaty, and that the regulation of immigration from other countries should be discussed with them as a treaty partner.

 In the early 1800s Māori had mixed views about the arrival of Europeans.
 Chiefs would assess the possible benefits these newcomers might bring in terms of trade, tools and weapons.
 The Ngāpuhi chief Hongi Hika was in favour of British missionaries settling in New Zealand.
 This was not for religious reasons, but because he knew that an association with missionaries would increase his influence on other Europeans, bringing greater opportunities to trade for tools and weapons.

 A developing colony

-In the 19th century, as a colony of the British Empire, New Zealand struggled for the right to curb Asian immigration.
+In the 19th century, as a colony of the British Empire, New Zealand sought the right to curb Asian immigration.
 Concerned about the impact of these restrictions on its own interests in China, India and Japan, the British government refused to assent to New Zealand’s Asiatic Restriction Bill of 1896.
-Changes in immigration laws and regulations over the years also highlight the close links between immigration controls and economic strategies.
+Changes in immigration laws and regulations over the years have also highlighted the close links between immigration and economic strategies.

 Change from the 1970s